miklevin/Pipulate.com/pipulate.md

 # {{ page.description }}

+- The time is right for a Free and Open Source SEO product.
+- The time is ripe for big changes in the field of SEO.
+- The time is rife with bad advice on how to proceed.

 ### Your SEO Super-Powers Start Now

 This is the site that SEOs should have been introduced to on Day 1.
 If you're